rampal-punia/python-tutorials/2_python_basics/1_variables.md

 ## Dynamic typing nature of Python

-Python is called dynamically typed language which means variables are created without type hinting the variable name.
-Which means variable can reference to any type of object.
+Python is called a dynamically typed language which means variables are created without type hinting the variable name.
+This means variables can reference any type of object.
 Therefore, if we do the following, Python does not complain:

 ```python
 a = 'Python'             # referencing string